-Numerous different techniques can be used for speech and language disorders:
+Many different techniques can be used in speech and language disorders.

-Articulation disorder: Laceration, tongue, teeth, jaw and wrist are used in a correct and harmonious way to convey ideas to other people.
-Articulation disorders are the consequences of incorrect use of this system and errors that result in erroneous speech, alteration, or sound.
-It is normal for children to misuse certain voices at some age.
-However, if a child arrives at age 3, and still produces a voice that must be acquired, it may be experiencing an articulation disorder.
-It is the most common disorder among articulation disorders that is called "y" instead of "r" or "p" instead of "k".
-Articulation disorders affect the intelligibility of the child's speech when communicating with one another.
+The transfer of thoughts to other people by using the lips, tongue, teeth, jaw and palate correctly and in harmony is called articulation.
+Articulation disorders, on the other hand, refer to errors in speaking, altering or producing sounds that occur as a result of incorrect use of this system.
+It is normal for children to misuse certain sounds at some ages.
+However, if a child who has reached the age of 3 still produces a sound that he should have incorrectly, he may be experiencing an articulation disorder.
+The most common disorders among articulation disorders are “y” instead of “r” or “p” instead of “k”.
+Articulation disorders affect the intelligibility of a child’s speech while communicating with another person.

-Stuttering.
-It starts in childhood and in some cases it lasts for life.
-The disorder is characterized by the disturbances in the production of speech sounds.
+Stuttering affects the fluency of speech.
+It begins in childhood and, in some cases, lasts a lifetime.
+The disorder is characterized by disruptions in the production of speech sounds.
 Most people sometimes produce short-term discharges.
-For example, if your child says "ba-ba-bar-dak" or "bbbbbardak" instead of "cup" this indicates stuttering.
-In most cases, stuttering occurs in some cases that are difficult to person.
-Difficult activities differ according to the individual.
-For some people, communication difficulties arise only during certain events, such as talking on the phone or talking in large groups.
-However, for many others, communication difficulties can occur during a series of activities at home, at school.
-The education and career success of the person is a disorder that needs to be treated in terms of social relations.
+For example, if your child says “gla-gla-gla-glas” or “ggggggglas” instead of “glass”, this is a sign of stuttering.
+In most cases, stuttering occurs in some difficult situations.
+Difficult activities vary according to the individual.
+For some people, communication difficulties arise only during certain activities, such as talking on the phone or speaking in front of large groups.
+However, for many others, communication difficulties can occur over a number of activities at home, school, or work.
+The individual’s educational and career success are disorders that need to be treated in terms of social relationships.

 What are the application areas of speech and language therapy?

-If a person is having trouble with understanding others (thinking language) or if they are not understood when they share their thoughts, ideas and feelings (expression language), then they are experiencing a language impairment problem.
-Paralysis and aphasia can cause speech and language disorders in a variety of medical conditions.
+If the person has trouble understanding others (thinking language) or is not understood when sharing their thoughts, ideas and feelings (expressive language), they are having a language disorder.
+Various medical conditions such as paralysis and aphasia can cause speech and language impairment.

-Speech and language disorders can be seen both among children and adults.
-It may be the result of a medical problem or it may not be a known cause.
-Medical problems include physical problems such as palate or lips, and muscle weakness in speech artefacts.
-Speech and language therapy can treat both congenital speech disorders and later speech disorders.
-In short, speech and language therapists are consulted in the treatment of problems such as stuttering, articulation disorder, voice impairment and language impairment.
+Speech and language disorders can be seen in both children and adults.
+It may occur as a result of a medical problem or have no known cause.
+Medical problems may include physical problems such as cleft palate or lip, muscle weakness in speech articulations.
+With speech and language therapy, both congenital speech disorders and later speech disorders can be treated.
+In short, speech and language therapists are consulted in the treatment of problems such as stuttering, articulation disorder, voice disorder and language impairment.

-In addition, speech and language impairment problems in children with Down syndrome and autism can be eliminated.
+In addition, speech and language problems in children with Down syndrome and autism can be eliminated.

-There is no standard practice of speech and language therapy.
-Depending on the type, level and level of speech impairment in the person, the therapy is specifically determined and applied to the person or child.
-According to the success or failure achieved by the therapy, the needs of the person are determined and the therapy plan is regulated in person.
-The success of the therapist is directly proportional to the experience of the therapist, the willingness of the patient and the support of his / her relatives.
-All these criteria determine the duration and duration of the therapy.
+Speech and language therapy does not have a standard application period.
+The therapy is determined and applied specifically to the person or the child according to the type, cause and level of the speech disorder in the person.
+The needs of the person are determined according to the success or failure obtained from the therapy and the therapy plan is rearranged individually.
+The success of the therapy is directly proportional to the experience of the therapist, the willingness of the patient and the support of his relatives.
+All these criteria determine the session and duration of the therapy.

 What is the best age to start talking therapy?